Coolerado’s super-efficient air conditioning expanded to include small residences

 They recently won a challenge by the University of California to boost AC efficiency, beating the U.S. Department of Energy standard by 60 percent during peak, and 80 percent on average.
 That unit is a commercial unit that is expected to be available this fall.

-Monday, Coolerado Corporation announced a new central air conditioner sized for homes smaller than 1,500 square feet.
+Monday, Coolerado announced a new central air conditioner sized for homes smaller than 1,500 square feet.
 The new system, called the M30, uses under 450 watts of power, less energy than what most homes without air conditioning use for portable, ceiling or whole house fans.

 Coolerado products are Clean and Green Technology, using no CFCs as refrigerants.
 They also provide a healthier environment by delivering 100% fresh air, flushing out stale air and pollutants.